 - 1. The individual or organization completes and submits ChildNet's Network Provider Application Form documenting service experience; licensure and accreditation; and liability insurance coverage.
 Applications must be submitted to the following address: ChildNet, Attention Contracts Department, 1100 W. McNab Road, Fort Lauderdale, FL 33309. - 2.
-ChildNet's Contract Management staff reviews the Application Form for completeness and verifies documentation (i.e., copy of current license(s) and accreditation(s), copy of proof of insurance, reference checks.) - 3.
-The Assistant Vice President of Administration or Designee approves and signs the Application Form allowing the individual or organization to hold formal network status.
+ChildNet's Contract Management or Service Quality staff reviews the Application Form for completeness and verifies documentation (i.e., copy of current license(s) and accreditation(s), copy of proof of insurance, reference checks.) - 3.
+The Director of Contracts or Designee approves and signs the Application Form allowing the individual or organization to hold formal network status.
 If an application is denied, the reason for the denial is documented on the form and sent by certified mail to the applicant with notification of the denial. - 4.
 Applicants have the right to appeal the denial of an application to hold formal network status with ChildNet.
-Individuals or organizations wishing to appeal such denial must file a notice of appeal in writing to ChildNet's CEO within 72 hours after receiving the certified letter notifying them of the denial.
-The CEO will provide the appeal information to ChildNet's Senior Management committee.
+Individuals or organizations wishing to appeal such denial must file a notice of appeal in writing to ChildNet's CEO/President within 72 hours after receiving the certified letter notifying them of the denial.
+The CEO/President will provide the appeal information to ChildNet's Senior Management committee.
 This committee will review the appeal information and reason for the denial and issue a written finding and resolution to the appealing individual or organization.
 ChildNet reserves the right to deny an appeal that does not identify or document violations of specific sections of state or federal regulations. - 5.
 In order to be re-credentialed as a formal Network Provider, providers are required as part of the contract renewal process to submit verification of any pertinent changes in the information attested to on the Network Provider Application Form or in the executed contract document.
-The assigned Contract Manager informs the Assistant Vice President of Administration or Designee of any problems with re-credentialing.
-In making a determination about re-credentialing, Contract Management staff may consider utilization information, reviews of site visits, reviews of client complaints/grievances, satisfaction data, and review of all quality assurance and improvement reports.
+The assigned Contract Manager or Service Quality staff informs the Director of Contracts or Designee of any problems with re-credentialing.
+In making a determination about re-credentialing, Contract Management or Service Quality staff may consider utilization information, reviews of site visits, reviews of client complaints/grievances, satisfaction data, and review of all quality assurance and improvement reports.